-GQ5 There are documented procedures for donor selection and exclusion, including donor criteria.

-- a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 003/2010. - b) The testing of donors by the establishment or a third party on behalf of the establishment is carried out in accordance with the requirements of Directions 003/2010. - c) In cases other than autologous donors, donor selection is carried out by authorised personnel and signed and reviewed by a qualified health professional. - d) There is a system in place either at the establishment or at a third party acting on its behalf to record results of donor selection and associated tests. - e) Testing of donor samples is carried out using CE marked diagnostic tests. - f) Samples taken for donor testing are clearly labelled with the time and place the sample was taken and a unique donor identification code.

-GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail.

-- a) There is a donor identification system which assigns a unique code to each donation and to each of the products associated with it. - b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom. - c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa.

-GQ7 There are systems to ensure that all adverse events, reactions and/or incidents are investigated promptly.

-- a) There are procedures for the identification, reporting, investigation and recording of adverse events and reactions, including documentation of any corrective or preventative actions. - b) There is a system to receive and distribute national and local information (e.g. HTA regulatory alerts) and notify the HTA and other establishments as necessary of serious adverse events or reactions. - c) The responsibilities of personnel investigating adverse events and reactions are clearly defined. - d) There are procedures to identify and decide the fate of tissues and / or cells affected by an adverse event, reaction or deviation from the required quality and safety standards. - e) In the event of a recall, there are personnel authorised within the establishment to assess the need for a recall and if appropriate initiate and coordinate a recall. - f) There is an effective, documented recall procedure which includes a description of responsibilities and actions to be taken in the event of a recall including notification of the HTA and pre-defined times in which actions must be taken. - g) Establishments distributing tissue and / or cells provide information to end users on how to report a serious adverse event or reaction and have agreements with them specifying that they will report these events or reactions. - h) Establishments distributing tissues and / or cells have systems to receive notifications of serious adverse events and reactions from end users and notify the HTA.
+- GQ5 There are documented procedures for donor selection and exclusion, including donor criteria. - a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 002/2018. - b) The testing of donors by the establishment or a third party on behalf of the establishment is carried out in accordance with the requirements of Directions 002/2018. - d) There is a system in place either at the establishment or at a third party acting on its behalf to record results of donor selection and associated tests. - GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail. - a) There is a donor identification system which assigns a unique code to each donation and to each of the products associated with it. - b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom. - c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa. - d) The requirements of the Single European Code are adhered to as set out in Directions 002/2018. - GQ7 There are systems to ensure that all adverse events, reactions and/or incidents are investigated promptly. - a) There are procedures for the identification, reporting, investigation and recording of adverse events and reactions, including documentation of any corrective or preventative actions. - b) There is a system to receive and distribute national and local information (e.g. HTA regulatory alerts) and notify the HTA and other establishments as necessary of serious adverse events or reactions. - c) The responsibilities of personnel investigating adverse events and reactions are clearly defined. - d) There are procedures to identify and decide the fate of tissues and / or cells affected by an adverse event, reaction or deviation from the required quality and safety standards. - e) In the event of a recall, there are personnel authorised within the establishment to assess the need for a recall and if appropriate initiate and coordinate a recall. - f) There is an effective, documented recall procedure which includes a description of responsibilities and actions to be taken in the event of a recall including notification of the HTA and pre-defined times in which actions must be taken. - g) Establishments distributing tissue and / or cells provide information to end users on how to report a serious adverse event or reaction and have agreements with them specifying that they will report these events or reactions. - h) Establishments distributing tissues and / or cells have systems to receive notifications of serious adverse events and reactions from end users and notify the HTA.